 - Change your loofah or exfoliating glove either every month or every two months.

 - Try dry brushing before the shower to get even more dead skin cells off as well as improve blood flow.

-- Eat a balanced diet to manage strawberry legs, both folliculitis and keratosis pilaris.
+- Eat a balanced diet to manage strawberry legs.

 - If you shave, change the blade frequently, very frequently to make sure it is clean and sharp each time.
 If it’s a safety razor then cleaning it is pretty easy.

-- If shaving is your go-to method, always use either a shaving cream or hair conditioner to moisturize the hairs.
+- If shaving is your go-to method, always use either shaving cream or hair conditioner to moisturize the hairs and skin.

 - If you use a chemical exfoliant and moisturizer (with AHA or BHA), then sunscreen is a MUST during summertime since the top layer of your skin will be coming off, it will be more sensitive